 3. Choose a Time Limit

-Deciding how much time for each Time Box gets easier with practice.
-But it doesn't mean you should be shooting in the dark when trying to think up the numbers.
+Deciding how much time to allocate to each Time Box gets easier with practice.
+But that doesn't mean you should shoot in the dark when calculating the numbers.

 An important part of the technique is deciding how much time to allow yourself.
 If it's a short-term activity, like responding to emails, you can set aside one to two hours a day for this.
 But, for long term projects like launching a new marketing campaign, you might have a Time Box of several months.

 The way to approach any big project, whether it's a few hours or a few days, is to break it down.
-Rather than setting a continuous 40-hour Time Box for a task that needs to be done in a week, break it down into sections - a few hours for planning, a few hours for writing, a few hours for revisions.
-This way you won't have to face a daunting solid block in your calendar for the week and, by ticking off the Time Boxes and sub-tasks, the challenge becomes less abstract and you can measure your project and contextualize your achievements.
+Rather than setting a continuous 40-hour Time Box for a task that needs to be done in a week, break it down into sections — a few hours for planning, a few hours for writing, and a few hours for revisions.
+This way, you won't have to face a daunting solid block in your calendar for the week, and by ticking off the Time Boxes and sub-tasks, the challenge becomes less abstract, and you can measure your project and contextualize your achievements.

 4. Monitor Your Results

-But, If you come to the end of your allotted time, you need to decide what to do next.
+However, if you reach the end of your allotted time, you must decide what to do next.

-For example, if you're in a meeting and had only allotted 15 minutes to discuss a certain topic and that time is up, you can either:
+For example, if you're in a meeting and have only allotted 15 minutes to discuss a certain topic and that time is up, you can either:

 - Continue the discussion a bit longer (Soft Time Box)